 Early Music Review

-Founded in 1980 by scholar and musician Christopher Page, Gothic Voices has enjoyed a career of unparalleled success, renowned for the excellence, refinement and beauty of its performances of medieval music.
-Now a quartet of voices, the group has continued to evolve and to build on this foundation, performing imaginative programmes that use their voices in varying combinations and recently expanding their repertoire to include contemporary music.
+For more than thirty years Gothic Voices has been renowned for the excellence, refinement and beauty of its performances of medieval music.
+A quartet of voices, the group continues to evolve, performing imaginative programmes that use their voices in varying combinations and recently expanding their repertoire to include contemporary music.

 The group’s first ever and ground-breaking recording of the music of Hildegard of Bingen, A Feather on the Breath of God, remains one of the best-selling recordings of pre-classical music ever made.
 It continues to signify Gothic Voices as leaders in this field, along with an award-winning discography of more than twenty CDs for the Hyperion, Avie and Linn record labels, three of which have won the coveted Gramophone Magazine Early Music Award.
 Recent discs for Linn Records include The Dufay Spectacle and Nowell Syng We Bothe Al and Som, both well received by the critics: “such passion that there’s never a hint of dry scholarship.”
 (The Times)

 This biography is for information only and should not be reproduced.